HIPAA Waiver For Trusts

 Ensure that all the legal documents included in an estate plan are up to date and in compliance with state laws and regulations.
 According to Florida Statutes § 766.1065, a HIPAA waiver to release medical information is only valid for two years.
 Therefore, if the estate owner signed the waiver more than two years ago, he or she must execute a new document to ensure that the estate plan complies with Florida privacy regulations.

 The recent changes in regulations make it vital for individuals to review their estate plans to ensure that the documents, including the health care directive, comply with HIPAA laws.
 According to the Minnesota Department of Administration, healthcare providers can only disclose information to third parties when a signed, dated consent form is on file.
 That authorization form is only valid for one year.

 A valid HIPAA waiver is a crucial estate planning document that every Minnesota and Florida resident should include.
 These documents need to be up to date and in conformity with federal and state laws.
 The executed waiver is necessary for third parties to access your medical records should you not be able to make your own decisions regarding healthcare services and treatment.
 While HIPAA regulations are in place to protect individual privacy, when estate documents do not comply with the legislation, the omission could prevent the chosen agents from accessing vital medical records needed to make important healthcare decisions.
-To learn more about including a HIPAA waiver for trusts in Minnesota or Florida, consider contacting an experienced elder and estate planning lawyer at Roulet Law Firm, P.A. by calling our MN office at (763) 420-5087, our FL office at (941) 909-4644 or toll free at (888) 719-5589 today.
+To learn more about including a HIPAA waiver for trusts in Minnesota or Florida, consider contacting an experienced elder and estate planning lawyer at Roulet Law Firm, P.A. by calling our MN office at (763) 420-5087 or our FL office at (941) 909-4644 today.